Black Girl (1966 film): Production

 During casting, a photographer working at the Actualitiés Sénégalaises took a photograph of Mbissine Thérèse Diop, which was seen by filmmaker Sembène, who contacted Diop regarding Black Girl.
 Diop's family was very opposed to Diop's interest in film, but after Sembène visited with Diop she decided to accept the role.
 Her family and those in her neighborhood did not approve of her choice, and actively scorned her.
 The film was shot almost entirely in Senegal, and Diouana's lines were dubbed in French by a different person.
 According to a 2016 interview of Diop, all of the outfits she wears in the film except for the polka-dot dress were her own, as she was a dressmaker.

-The screenplay of Black Girl was rejecting by Ministry on Cooperation’s Cinema Bureau, who provided funding for French-speaking, likely because of the films subject matter.
+The screenplay of Black Girl was rejected by the then-head of the Ministry of Cooperation’s Cinema Bureau, which provided funding for French-speaking films, likely because of the film's subject matter.
 Sembène reduced the film to a length of one hour to comply with the Centre national du cinéma, and production was done with a very low budget.
-Sembene coined the phrase mégotage (translated as "cigarette-butt cinema") to describe the resourceful nature of his filmmaking.
+Sembène coined the phrase mégotage (translated as "cigarette-butt cinema") to describe the resourceful nature of his filmmaking.